NATO-Ukraine Commission (1997-2023)

 The role of the NATO-Ukraine Commission in NATO's support to Ukraine

-The NATO-Ukraine Commission provided a forum for consultation between the Allies and Ukraine on security issues of common concern, including Russia’s war against Ukraine.
+The NATO-Ukraine Commission provided a forum for consultation between the Allies and Ukraine on security issues of common concern, including Russia’s war of aggression against Ukraine.

 Following Russia’s illegal annexation of Crimea and military intervention in eastern Ukraine in 2014, the NATO-Ukraine Commission held several extraordinary sessions.
 On 2 March 2014, Allies and Ukraine convened an extraordinary meeting of the Commission, condemning Russia’s military action against Ukraine.
 At their meeting in April 2014, Foreign Ministers of the Commission condemned Russia’s illegal and illegitimate annexation of Crimea and stated that NATO and Ukraine would intensify cooperation and promote defence reforms through capacity-building and capability development programmes.
 The Commission also met at the level of Heads of State and Government at the 2014 Wales Summit and at subsequent NATO summits, reaffirming the Alliance’s support for Ukraine’s sovereignty and territorial integrity within its internationally recognised borders.
 The Commission continued to meet regularly over the following years, coordinating NATO’s enhanced support to Ukraine.